 Assessment regulations and/or module specifications must make clear any provision for compensation for failure in assessment and identify any elements that may under no circumstances be the subject of compensation for failure.
-Compensation should not be applied to:
+Compensation should not be applied to an element:

-- an element that forms a substantial proportion of the assessment for the award - an element that is central to the fulfilment of programme aims - an element specifically precluded from compensation by programme regulations.
+- That forms a substantial proportion of the assessment for the award - That is central to the fulfilment of programme aims - Specifically precluded from compensation by programme regulations.

-F1.22Extenuating circumstances
+F1.23 Extenuating circumstances